 Day five came and I enjoyed my new party trick of deep concentration, while ignoring anything that came out of the teacher’s mouth.
 I had caught the attention of Colin, who started to glance at me every time I refused to bow.
 I didn’t mean it out of disrespect - although there was a good bit of that going round - I just hadn’t been asked to do it or told why I should, and I couldn’t think of a good reason to do it myself.

 I also leaned into my cravings and aversions.
 Indulged them thoroughly.
 Why?
 Because unlike Goenka, Colin, and my manager, I didn’t believe in the existence of a next life.
 I think we only have one.
 And it’s short.
 I don’t think that pleasure is wrong, and neither do I think aversion to something bad is ill-advised.
-I wasn’t in prison or war or stranded on mars, and so I didn’t need something telling me to root these feelings out like weaknesses for the good of the whole.
-Fuck.
-That.
-Sir.
+I wasn’t in prison or war or stranded on fucking Mars, and so I didn’t need something telling me to root these feelings out like weaknesses for the good of the whole.

 For now, it was afternoon of day five and the happy feelings of mastering a new trick had deflated.
 Not before I had an intense and interesting experience, though.
 In the mid-morning room session, I found myself far in a reverie, possibly the most calm I had ever felt.
 Suddenly my hearing seemed to go.
 I was shocked.
 Then I realised it had only gone in my left ear, and as I honed in on my right ear, the sound inside grew louder.
-I moved my focus to the left ear, and in disbelief heard the sound shift away from the right to the left, like tunnel-vision, but, like, for your ears.
+I moved my focus to the left ear, and in disbelief heard the sound shift away from the right to the left, like some audio tunnel-vision.
 I thought my growing excitement would bring me out of the meditation, but when I was ready to join reality it took me a good fifteen seconds to really ‘wake up.’
-Meditation is crazy, you guys.

 Day six was a haze.
-Four things stood out alone; the need to get the hell away from the farm was growing and would no longer stand to be put on hold; the words of my friend and mother who said there was no harm in leaving; the pain of isolation, that had rendered me puppy-like in my need to be in close range of another person, approximating anything like communication; and the words Goenka said in that night’s discourse.
+Four things stood out alone; the need to get the hell away from the farm was growing and would no longer stand to be put on hold; the words of a friend and those of my mother who had assured me upon leaving there was no harm in bailing early; the pain of isolation, that had rendered me puppy-like in my need to be in close range of another person, approximating anything like communication; and the words Goenka said in that night’s discourse.

-I woke up on day seven nervous.
-I was going to tell my manager kindly, but unwaveringly that I wanted to go, thank you very much.
+I woke up on day seven, nervous.
+I was going to tell my manager kindly, but without wavering, that I wanted to go, thank you very much.
 I waited until I saw her leaving the hall at 6.30am.

 ‘I’m sorry about this, but I want to go.
 I’m not coping and I need to leave.’